 - chemical contamination of ground water

-Doctors evaluate for leukemia using one or more of these processes:
+Doctors evaluate for leukemia using

 - performing a physical exam